AlfredoDeNigris/Personal-Project/README.md

 ## Description

-This is a budget planning tool for a construction company.
+This is a budget planning tool for construction companies.
 When a client provides a budget, the system lists all housing options that can be built within that budget, as well as any additional features the client might want to add.